Keeping our Trails List simple and useful

 agreement with Placer County to assist in identifying trails in our area.
 The

-County will use trail location data, overlaid on its computerized property
+County uses trail location data, overlaid on its computerized property maps, to

-maps, to assist communities in developing their respective Community Growth
+assist communities in developing their respective Community Growth Plans.

 |